Tyger-Git/Data-Farmer/README.md

 -Reload bugged to level up?!?
 -gameStates are death
--Rework gameStates to a UpdateGameState, and a SetNewGameState
+-Rework gameStates with currentUser localSave